DevExpress-Examples/wpf-dashboard-how-to-obtain-clicked-item-data/Readme.md

 * [DetailedChart.xaml](./CS/Dashboard_ClientDataCards_Wpf/DetailedChart.xaml) (VB: [DetailedChart.xaml](./VB/Dashboard_ClientDataCards_Wpf/DetailedChart.xaml))
 <!-- default file list end -->

-# WPF Dashboard Viewer - How to handle a mouse click to obtain dashboard item data
+# Dashboard for WPF - How to handle a mouse click to obtain dashboard item data

 This example demonstrates how to handle [DashboardControl.DashboardItemMouseUp](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWpf.DashboardControl.DashboardItemMouseUp) event to obtain the clicked [CardDashboardItem](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CardDashboardItem)'s data.
 The data are displayed in a chart in a secondary dialog window.